Yes, Virginia, There Is a Santa Claus. Thank God!

 Does Santa Still Live?

-My children have grown older.
+My children have grown.
 They are no longer wide-eyed innocent babes.
-Now, as adults, they know, but still, they wonder, “Is Santa Claus real?”
+Now, as adults, they know, but still, they sometimes wonder, “Is Santa Claus real?”

 I always say yes.
 Even to my twenty-something children.
 Yes, he is real.
 As real as anything you can imagine.
 I told them, back when they were still young, that we get his phone number when we have children, so that we may call Santa anytime.
 They don't believe that part anymore.